Most bid-day mistakes are not estimating mistakes. They’re decision mistakes made under time pressure:

 If your number is far below the market cluster, you may be donating profit.

-If you are just barely outside the likely win zone, a selective tighten can flip it.
+If you’re just barely outside the likely win zone, a selective tighten can flip it.

-If you are far outside, do not panic-cut your bid.
+If you are far outside, don’t panic-cut your bid.
 You are solving the wrong problem.

 After bid day, write down: